 Peace Corps Student Group

-Visit the Peace Corps website or UofM Peace Corps Facebook page for more information about local events.
+Visit the Peace Corps website for more information about local events.

-Visit this resource page for links to community service/volunteering organizations, writing help for your Peace Corps application essays, and more.
+This resource page provides links to UofM campus resources forcommunity service/volunteering organizations, writing help for your Peace Corps application essays, and more.